-Since 2004 the campus fields are also one of Berkshire named Local Wildlife Sites (LWS), which along with other areas creates a networks of habitats that provide refuge for flora and fauna and help preserve rare or threatened species.
-The Thames Valley Environmental Records Center (TVERC) review and survey LWSs regularly and keeps the record of the species found.
+Since 2004 the campus fields are also one of Berkshire's Local Wildlife Sites, which along with other areas creates a networks of habitats that provide refuge for flora and fauna and help preserve rare or threatened species.
+The Thames Valley Environmental Records Center (TVERC) review and survey LWS regularly and keeps the record of the species found.
 Silwood is home of several habitats and species considered scarce, vulnerable, or that need protection under several national and international conservation schemes (e.g. Wildlife and Countryside Act 1981, Section 41 of the 2006 Natural Environment and Rural Communities, IUCN Red List of Threatened Species).
 These include slow worms, grass snakes, linnets, lesser spotted woodpekers, corn spurrey, an many other plant and insect species.
-Find here the TVERC report or contact us if you want to report a wildlife sighting.

 Silwood biodiversity carrusel